AlphadoJaki/7d2d-terrain-generation/README.md

 In Chapter 3, we show some important modules and simple example world based on them.
 In Chapter 4, we describe the relationship of terrain generation and hub generation, and take a look at biome generation\(as a related area\).

+As appendixes, we attached the list of modules, whole module guide, template xml, premade sub generator.

 \(\( Put some awesome terrain here\)\)